kevinaloys/ripper/README.rst

 - Allow elegant Image Ripping from websites.
 - Ability to Save in a Particular Directory.
+- Default get.
+Rip Images of Type 'jpg' and 'jpeg'
-- Specify Format of the Image.
+- For more, Specify Format of the Image.
+- Simple Save.
+Images Saved to Folder defaulting to Title of the Web Page.
+-

 Usage
 -----